 Prepare the host¶

 The traefik container is aware of the other docker containers in the swarm, because it has access to the docker socket at /var/run/docker.sock.
 This allows traefik to dynamically configure itself based on the labels found on containers in the swarm, which is hugely useful.
-To make this functionality work on our SELinux-enabled Atomic hosts, we need to add custom SELinux policy.
+To make this functionality work on a SELinux-enabled CentOS7 host, we need to add custom SELinux policy.

 The following is only necessary if you're using SELinux!